Catastrophically Stupid Plot to Smear Robert Mueller Exposed by Trail of Online Evidence

 Emails obtained by the Atlantic showed that the woman identifying herself as Parsons told reporters she had been offered complete clearance of her credit-card debt, as well as an additional $20,000 payment by a firm called Surefire Intelligence, “to make accusations of sexual misconduct and workplace harassment against Robert Mueller.”
 Parsons said she was also asked to sign a “sworn affidavit” attesting to the accusations’ accuracy.

 Though Parsons said she had worked at a law firm with Mueller in 1974, the firm in question denied any records of that to NBC News, and no one seems to have otherwise tracked this person down.
 Burkman now insists she’s fictional.
-But Taub, a Vermont Law School professor who says she has never met Mueller, also told the Arlantic she had received emails from a Surefire account proposing a similar arrangement.
+But Taub, a Vermont Law School professor who says she has never met Mueller, also told the Atlantic she had received emails from a Surefire account proposing a similar arrangement.
 (No one has alleged money actually changed hands, if it was ever seriously on the table in the first place.)

 Per the Atlantic, Surefire Intelligence advertises itself as “a private intel agency that designs and executes bespoke solutions for businesses and individuals who face complex business and litigation challenges.”
 Yet it quickly became clear one of the persons behind Surefire was Jacob Wohl, a D-list celebrity Trump supporter mostly known for annoying people on Twitter.